Holiday Activities and Food Programme (HAF)

 -

-Child Tax Credit (provided you are not also entitled to Working Tax Credit and your annual gross income is £16,190 or less, as assessed by HMRC)
+Child Tax Credit (provided you are not also entitled to Working Tax Credit and your annual gross income is £16,190 or less)

 -

-Working Tax Credit run-on (paid for 4 weeks after you stop qualifying for Working Tax Credit)
+Working Tax Credit run-on (paid for four weeks after you stop qualifying for Working Tax Credit)

 -

-Universal Credit (where household net earned income is £7,400 or less per year, assessed over up to three recent assessment periods) From September 2026, Universal Credit will be expand nationally to all households.
+Universal Credit, where annual net earned income is £7,400 or less, assessed over up to three recent assessment periods

 Eligibility is set nationally and checked and confirmed by the local authority as part of the booking process.